310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 <th>(No!
 I’ve chosen to inherit the passionate spirit of justice because I *want* to!)</th>

 Aaalright, time to change!
-Urmm, how do you wear this…?
+Ermm, how do you wear this…?
 {% endbubble %}

 {% img /img/es/eventstory/meteorimpact/secondhalfch30_2.jpg %}

 {% bubble Kanata pastsmile %}
 shall i help you, chiaki?
 {% endbubble %}